 Of course, as is always the case with any website launch, a few hick-ups and road bumps are to be expected… It’s very likely that not every functionality will be working perfectly, and it goes without saying that the operator (aka yours truly) will have to learn the ropes of her new dashboard.

 So things may look a tad funny for a wee bit.
 Please bear with me, this transition really shouldn’t take too long and we’ll be up and running in no time at all.

-Since, as you can very well imagine, this has been a fairly nutsy day for me, I figured I would share a super quick and easy recipe, one that you can make on ANY given day, even the craziest, busiest and frenziest of days.
+Since, as you can very well imagine, this has been a fairly nutsy day for me, I figured I would share a super quick and easy recipe, one that you can make on ANY given day, even the craziest, busiest and frenziest of days: a Chia Seed Pudding!

-Heck, it’s so easy and quick to make, even a VERY young child could do it.
+Heck, this thing is so easy and quick to make, even a VERY young child could do it.
 In fact, it could be a very fun and healthy project for them to tackle!